 Ada Hegerberg Lyon and Norway

-For four successive years between 2016 and 2019 Renards Lyon team mate was named the best female player in the world.
-She was the first ever winner of the Ballon DOr Feminin, and in 2019, scored a 16 minute hat-trick as Lyon thrashed Barcelona in the Champions League final.
+For four successive years between 2016 and 2019 Renard;s Lyon team mate was named the best female player in the world.
+She was the first ever winner of the Ballon D Or Feminin.
+In 2019, she scored a 16 minute hat-trick when Lyon thrashed Barcelona in the Champions League final.

-She is currently the highest goalscorer of all time in the UEFA Womens Champions League with 53 strikes to her name.
+She is currently the highest goalscorer of all time in the UEFA Women’s Champions League.
+She has 53 strikes to her name.

 Alexia Putellas Barcelona and Spain

-In the past couple of years Barcelona have taken over the mantle of top team in Europe from Lyon, and one of the reasons is central midfielder Alexia Putellas, who won the 2020/2021 UEFA Player of the Year award.
+In the past couple of years Barcelona have taken over the mantle of top team in Europe from Lyon.
+This is largely because of central midfielder Alexia Putellas.
+Putellas won the 2020/2021 UEFA Player of the Year award.

-A highly versatile player, who can function on the left, as a playmaker or as an auxiliary forward, she has been at the club a decade already, and is vice-captain of the team.
-She is the clubs second highest scorer ever, behind teammate Jennifer Hermoso, and earlier this year helped Spain qualify for the Womens European Championship to be held this year.
+Putellas is a highly versatile player.
+She can function on the left, as a playmaker or as an auxiliary forward.
+Putellas has been at the club for a decade and is vice-captain of the team.
+She is the club’s second highest scorer ever, behind teammate Jennifer Hermoso.
+Earlier this year, she helped Spain qualify for the Women’s European Championship.

 She has recently surpassed the record of Marta Torrejón to become the most capped Spanish play of all time.

-Just as the US seems to have fallen in love with soccer, other countries as beginning to recognize their womens teams are worth watching and developing.
+Just as the US seems to have fallen in love with soccer, other countries as beginning to recognize their women’s teams are worth watching and developing.
 European women’s football is definitely something to watch.